Phillip Edmiston collection

-Cabaret Puppet Theatre has most gratefully received a wonderful collection of beautiful marionettes operated by the late gifted puppeteer, Philip Edmiston.
+Cabaret Puppet Theatre has most gratefully received a wonderful collection of beautiful marionettes operated by the late gifted puppeteer, Phillip Edmiston.
 It is a distinct privilege to save this precious collection.
-In time it will be digitally recorded and shared.

 All images are copyright 2019.